NYULibraries/sdr-documentation/accessioning-workflow.md

 #### Overview of vector processing

-To enable previews and downloads via GeoServer's WMS / WFS services, we have to create a SQL version of our Shapefiles (in the projection EPSG:4326), and add them to the PostGIS database which stores EPSG:4326"preview" versions of every vector layer in our collection.
+To enable previews and downloads via GeoServer's WMS / WFS services, we have to create a SQL version of our Shapefiles (in the projection EPSG:4326), and add them to the PostGIS database which stores EPSG:4326 "preview" versions of every vector layer in our collection.
 Earlier, while assembling bitstream packages for upload to the FDA, the procedure was to simply package up the original geospatial data layer as we downloaded it or received it.
-Now, however, in order to connect to GeoServer we'll have to make some modifications to it:
+Now, however, in order to connect to GeoServer we'll have to make some modifications to it, which include:

-- Reproject the layer to the standardized Coordinate Reference System (CRS) `EPSG:4326` (if it isn't already in that CRS)
+- Reprojecting the layer to the standardized Coordinate Reference System (CRS) `EPSG:4326` (if it isn't already in that CRS)
-- Rename the file to represent the Handle associated with it.
+- Renaming the file to represent the Handle associated with it.
 Earlier we were just naming the containing folder using the Handle convention, and letting the Shapefile keep its original name; now we have to make sure the layer and all the data files that comprise it uses the Handle as its name, so that the resulting table on PostGIS is predictably named
-- Create a SQL version of the Shapefile.
+- Creating a SQL version of the Shapefile.
 This involves converting a Shapefile into a SQL script that creates a new table (with name in the pattern `nyu_XXXX_XXXXX`)
-- Connect to the PostGIS database on AWS and insert the new layer using its SQL script
+- Connecting to the PostGIS database on AWS and insert the new layer using its SQL script

 There is only a single PostGIS database, and it is connected to both the Public and Restricted GeoServer Virtual Machines (VMs).
 Note that the distinction between "public" and "restricted" is not represented anywhere at the PostGIS level; this is fine, because our PostGIS database is not for consumption by any user other than GeoServer.

 #### Setting up dependencies for vector processing

 There are a few dependencies and "one time" things that you need to install or set up so that everything within the suite of vector processing scripts will work properly and smoothly.
-First, on a Mac that has HomeBrew installed already, install GDAL by running this command from Terminal:
+First, on a Mac that has HomeBrew already, install GDAL by running these commands from Terminal:

 ```bash
 brew update